HaoyyLi/HMM-decoder/README.md

-Figure 4(b):  The BER of the standard Viterbi Decoder, HMM decoder and RNN decoder [16] using hard-decision and soft-decision respectively in multiple channel.
+**Figure 4(b):  The BER of the standard Viterbi Decoder, HMM decoder and RNN decoder using hard-decision and soft-decision respectively in multiple channel.**

 ```matlab
 % Config.m